-- The Ordinary General Meeting of Shareholders of AB Invalda INVL was held on 30 April 2023.
-The shareholders of Invalda INVL voted to approve the company's 2022 financial statements.
-It also decided on the exercise of stock options granted in 2020 to employees of Invalda INVL and its group companies and on the conclusion of new option agreements.
+1 (one) shareholders' meeting of Invalda INVL was held in 2024.
+On 30 April 2024, the shareholders of Invalda INVL voted to approve the company's 2023 financial statements.
+This meeting also resolved on the exercise of share options granted to employees of Invalda INVL and its group companies in 2021 and on the conclusion of option agreements.
+The meeting also approved a dividend of EUR 0.10 per share.